kaihime-shorai/Backup-Tools-For-Shapes.inc/README.md

 * **No.** The code does not make any network requests (`fetch`, `XMLHttpRequest`, or API calls).
 It doesn't talk to an external server or send data anywhere.

-* Because everything happens entirely offline inside your browser’s local memory, platform developers have zero visibility or logs indicating that you exported your data.
+* Because everything happens entirely offline inside your browser's local memory, platform developers have zero visibility or logs indicating that you exported your data.

 #### Where does my data go?
 Does it leave my computer?